About Our Members

 NTCA members deliver high-quality communications services in the most sparsely populated, highest-cost rural areas of the country.
 As carriers that serve areas long ago left behind by larger companies, NTCA members provide reliable broadband, voice and data communications services in some of the hardest-to-serve corners of the United States in the face of substantial economic challenges.

-America's independent telephone systems serve more than 40% of the nation’s land mass and less than 5% of the nation’s telecom subscribers.
-On average, NTCA member companies' customer density is approximately seven subscribers per square mile.
+Collectively, America’s small, independent broadband providers serve nearly 35% of the nation’s land mass and less than 5% of its telecom subscribers.
+On average, NTCA member companies’ customer density is approximately seven subscribers per square mile.
 By contrast, larger telecommunications companies, on average, serve 130 customers per square mile.

-NTCA's members are quite diverse, varying tremendously in size and offerings.
-Responding to consumer demand, they have evolved beyond “telephone companies” to become one-stop tech service providers, offering everything from video to wireless services, home security, computer repair and data storage.
+NTCA members are quite diverse, varying tremendously in size and offerings.
+As local providers who serve areas they also call home, NTCA members’ commitment to their communities is second to none.
+As trusted tech solution providers for their rural hometowns, they have evolved from traditional telephone providers to offer everything from high-speed Internet, to video and wireless services, home security, computer repair and data storage.
 NTCA members often partner with local schools, hospitals and other civic entities to provide affordable, high-quality services that improve the lives of rural residents.